“Finds the pains, looks else where for the cause”

 Ground substance (fluid) – gives the fascia lubrication and allows the flow of energy to the mind-body

 What happens to fascia when it becomes dysfunctional?

 Whether through a sports injury, stress, poor posture, car accident, surgery, repetitive movement, illness, mental health issues etc. the ground substance will start to become thicker and denser.
 This will start to put an increase pressure on to the structures it surrounds.
-This pressure can be up to 2000Ib per square inch!
+This pressure can be up to 2000Ib per square inch, that’s the equivalent of two full grown horses!
 As the body is completely connected, we will then start to develop compensatory patterns and start creating more dysfunction in other parts of the body.
-We will then start developing symptoms i.e. lower back pain, headaches, muscle pains, arthritis, asthma, joint problems, slipped disc the list goes on!
-It is important to know that fascial restrictions do not show up X-rays or MRI scans, resulting in theses restrictions not being picked up.
+We will then start developing symptoms i.e. lower back pain, headaches, muscle pains, arthritis, asthma, joint problems, slipped disc, chronic fatigue etc. It is important to know that fascial restrictions do not show up X-rays, MRI’s and CAT scans, resulting in these restrictions not being picked up.

 How is Fascia Released?

 The therapist will use slow sustained pressure to locate and treat these restrictions and once found the therapist waits for the tissue to release.
 Because heat (energy) is generated through the therapist hands the fascia begins to soften, yield and reorganise on its own.
 This usually takes around 3-5 minutes to occur.
 If the fascia is forced or pushed too hard it’ll resist because fascia is part of our fight and flight response.

 Why should MFR be integrated into our health care and physical therapy?